 Challenge number Detail of challenge 1 Low entry levels in all areas, leading to lower achievement throughout school.
-2 Speech, language and communication difficulties 3 Attendance - both overall and persistent.
-4 Lower levels of engagement from parents in supporting learning 5 Poor emotional wellbeing, resilience and mental health.
+This has become more evident since the pandemic.
+2 Speech, language and communication difficulties which have increased since the pandemic.
+3 Attendance - both overall and persistent.
+4 Lower levels of engagement from parents in supporting learning, particularly in supporting reading at home.
+5 Poor emotional wellbeing, resilience and mental health.